-A. Advanced Scientific Computing Research (ASCR)
+Advanced Scientific Computing Research (ASCR)

-Program Website: https://www.energy.gov/science/ascr/advanced-scientific-computing-research or https://science.osti.gov/ascr
+Program Website: https://science.osti.gov/ascr

 ASCR's mission is to advance applied mathematics and computer science; deliver the most advanced computational scientific applications in partnership with disciplinary science; advance computing and networking capabilities; and develop future generations of computing hardware and software tools for science and engineering, in partnership with the research community, including U.S. industry.
 The ASCR program gives the science and technology community, including U.S. industry, access to world-class supercomputers and the tools to use them for science and engineering.
 ASCR accomplishes this by developing and maintaining world-class computing and network facilities for science; and advancing research in applied mathematics, computer science, and advanced networking.